glebtsereteli/Figgy/docs/pages/api/figgy/setup.md

 Once called, the Root scope becomes inaccessible.
 All following Widgets will be created in the context of the current Window.
 Call this method again to switch scope to another Window.

+By default, each Window includes a set of root-level controls at the top.
+See the [Controls Section](/pages/home/interface/interface/#controls-section) for more details.

 ::: tip
 Call :.NoScope(): before :.Window(): to mark the upcoming Window as **unscoped**.
 This prevents a struct from being created, keeps the current scope unchanged, and makes the Window behave as a purely visual :DBG View:.
 :::